 How do you eliminate overpronation?

 One important measure is to ensure that you wear the right shoes.
-This means shoes that are stable, that are built up or have a firmer sole material on the inside of the foot, so that the inward rolling movement is prevented.
-Other measures include strengthening the muscles in the foot, ankle and calves, and avoiding a lot of repetitive impact.
+This means shoes that are stable, that are built up or have a firmer sole material on the inside of the foot so that the inward rolling movement is prevented.
+Other measures include strengthening the muscles in the foot, ankle, and calves, and avoiding a lot of repetitive impacts.

 If you are overweight, shedding a few kilos can help alleviate the problem.
 If you are a keen runner, you could consider alternating this with other activities, such as cycling, swimming or skiing, to reduce the amount of repetitive impact.